Preparing for Your MIT Sloan Interview

 Type of Interview

-The MIT Sloan MBA Admissions Committee conducts Behavioral Event-Based Interviews.
-The concept behind Behavioral Event Interviews (BEI) is past behavior is a reliable indicator of future response in a similar situation.
-BEI is different from the traditional screening interviews:
+The MIT Sloan MBA Admissions Committee conducts Behavioral event-based interviews.
+The concept behind the Behavioral event-based interview (BEI) is that past behavior is a reliable indicator of the future response in a similar situation.
+The BEI is different from traditional screening interviews:

 - Expect your interviewer to question and probe your answers.